Rakdoslover/Project-3/README.md

 Inserted a hero-image and fixed the outer borders for it.
 It now shows up nicely on both a smaller and larger screen.
 As of writing I have not tried it out on my own phone yet.

+Created a session page containing tables for and layput of a session with the exercises.